 Steelhead Approach 101

-Another one of the most advantageous winter steelhead fishing tips and tricks to be aware of lies in the approach.
+Another one of the most advantageous winter steelhead fishing tactics is to be aware of lies in the approach.
 Steelhead that run in the winter tend to be fast movers, generally stopping their movement only to rest for brief moments.
 This necessary knowledge of their movement provides information upon which you can base your fishing approach.
-Options are plentiful but knowing exactly to you move your rod or line makes all the difference in catching this aggressive fish.
+Options are plentiful, but knowing exactly how to move your rod or line makes all the difference in catching this aggressive fish.

 The most effective way to catch steelhead is with a bobbing or jig method.
-The main fun resides in the game of tug of war between human and fish.
+The main fun resides in the tug-of-war between human and fish.
 As the steelhead will not stop to feed along the river while awaiting breeding, the fisher or angler must edge up on the fish just enough to make it strike out.
 Colored lures and swift movement attract fish to strike, and it’s up to the angler to pick out their flies, bait, or lure.
-Patience isn’t just a virtue—it’s a beneficial fishing method.
+Patience isn’t just a virtue—it’s a beneficial steelhead fishing tactic.